oceanprotocol-archive/OEPs/14/README.md

 Requirements are:

-* OCEAN DB is optional/pluggable, OAR MUST work without an OCEAN DB backend
-* ASSETs are DATA objects describing RESOURCES under control of a PUBLISHER
+* ASSETS are DATA objects describing RESOURCES under control of a PUBLISHER
-* PUBLISHERs are incentivized to PUBLISH ASSETS in order to make them discoverable for third parties
+* PUBLISHERS are incentivized to PUBLISH ASSETS in order to make them discoverable for third parties
-* PROVIDER can give access to some ASSETs getting tokens in reward
+* PROVIDER can give access to some ASSETS getting tokens in reward
-* PUBLISHER publishes ASSET METADATA on OCEAN DB or an independent Database
+* PUBLISHER could publish ASSET METADATA on OCEAN DB or an independent Database
-* CONSUMER queries OCEAN DB or an independent Database and find ASSETs METADATA
+* CONSUMER queries OCEAN DB or an independent Database and find ASSETS METADATA
 * CONSUMER resolves PROVIDER for ASSET METADATA
 * CONSUMER creates ASSET SERVICE_AGREEMENT(token, proofs, ...) with PROVIDER
 * CONSUMER consumes ASSET SERVICE from PROVIDER
-* ASSET metadata are STORED on a decentralized REGISTRY
+* ASSET essential attributes are STORED on a decentralized REGISTRY
-* ASSET metadata can be UPDATED
+* ASSET METADATA is stored in OCEAN DB if it's enabled in the AGENT
-* ASSET metadata can be RETRIEVED from the REGISTRY
+* ASSET metadata can be RETRIEVED from OCEAN DB if it's enabled in the AGENT
 * ASSET content can be RETRIEVED from the PROVIDER
 * ASSETS can have a status of DISABLED or RETIRED, which implies that the ASSET cannot be CONSUMED anymore
 * PROVIDER provides SERVICE and PROOF VERIFIER validates PROOF
+* OCEAN DB is optional/pluggable, OAR MUST work without an OCEAN DB backend

 <a name="specification"></a>
 ## Specification